vovacodes/react-sunbeam/packages/react-sunbeam/README.md

 ```

 It can be used both for creating a leaf node or a branch node.
-If the latter is the goal, the node has to be passed down the tree through the React context.
+If the latter is the goal, the node has to be passed down the tree through React context.
 In order to do that, the user needs to render a Branch component and pass it the opaque `node` object returned from the `useFocusable()` call:

 ```ts